Qualities in Doors that Thieves Love & You Should Avoid

 Improper Locks

 Knob locks that have a thumbturn on the inside can create a vulnerable situation because the locking mechanism is on the doorknob itself.
-A burglar can either remove the doorknob to gain access or use a credit card or similar item as a shim to push the latch .
+A burglar can either remove the doorknob to gain access or use a credit card or a similar item as a shim to push the latch .
 The latch is likely too short, and thusly an object can be jammed in to open the door.

 Thumbturn locks can also be vulnerable to a kicking attack because the latch doesn’t go far enough into the strike plate to hold it strongly in place.
 Adding an external strike plate may be an option to keep your door secure in this type of scenario.